valloho/GameOfLife/README.md

 # More details about our project
 ## Technology Used
 * IntelliJ IDEA (Integrated development environment)
 * Java 8
 * Gradle (build tool)
 * JavaFX (for the GUI)
-   * JavaFX SceneBuilder (visual layout tool)
+   * JavaFX SceneBuilder (visual layout tool).
 This is where you can download [SceneBuilder](https://gluonhq.com/products/scene-builder/)

      To connect SceneBuilder with IntelliJ you have to:
      - Download SceneBuilder